UCSB-PSTAT/computing-wiki/docs/computing/department-sources.md

 - Requires completion of the [department user sign-up process]().
 - Connect command: `ssh <username>@alta.pstat.ucsb.edu`

+## Tesla1

+{: .highlight }
+This system is for testing and available at request.

+A GPU powered server with a Nvidia Tesla V100.
+Uses the same development container configuration as Alta.

+To access:
+- Connect command: `ssh <username>@tesla1.pstat.ucsb.edu`

+## Roble

+{: .highlight }
+This system is for specific grant use only.

+To access:
+- Connect command: `ssh <username>@roble.pstat.ucsb.edu`

+## SciFi

+{: .highlight }
+This system is for specific grant use only.

+To access:
+- Connect command: `ssh <username>@scifi.pstat.ucsb.edu`

 ## Denali

 Denali is the previous iteration of the PSTAT department server with Alta serving as the replacement.
 It contains the following specs: